 What to do in Saturnia

 You may even love it so much that you’ll decide to stay the night (so much for that day trip!) at one of Saturnia’s luxurious hot spa hotels.
 Here, you’ll have access to all the amenities of a luxury hotel combined with the relaxing waters and touch of hot thermal springs.
-Saturnia is bathed in Roman history since the ancient Romans believed that the warm waters in their spas were really a gift from the gods that would heal them.
-So hop in and let the gift of gods work its magic on you.
+Saturnia is bathed in Roman history since the ancient Romans believed that the warm waters in their spas were a gift from the gods that would heal them.
+So hop in and let the gift of gods work magic on you.

 Private Day Trips From Rome